python-discord/infra/README.md

 Many folders have a `README.md` file within them, which have more detailed explanations on what that folder, and the files within, is used for.

+## Acknowlegments

+This is the coolest project.
+How can it not be when we have Volcy, the machine.